AdithyaNarayan/visionaire/README.md

 Linux

 ### Description
-Detect vehicles using Computer Vision and record the number of vehicles at the location of each CCTV.
+Detects vehicles using Computer Vision and records the number of vehicles at the location of each CCTV.
 After the algorithm runs, a heat map of the distribution is plotted.

 ### Potential Use Cases
 <ul>